sabinehernandes/cat-photo-app/README.md

 # cat-photo-app
-HTML project of a cat photo app
+HTML project of a cat photo app.
 Project from freeCodeCamp